Adafruit VL6180X Time of Flight Distance Ranging Sensor (VL6180) - STEMMA QT

 This is the 'little sister' of the Adafruit VL53L0X ToF sensor, and can handle about 5mm to 100mm of range distance.
 We've seen up to 150-200mm with good ambient conditions.
 It also includes a lux sensor.
 If you need a larger range, check out the VL53L0X which can measure 50 - 1200 mm.

+Check out our tutorial for code, schematics, diagrams, and more!
+You'll be rangin' in less than 10 minutes.
 Communicating to the sensor is done over I2C with some simple commands.
-Most of the work is handled inside the sensor itself, so its very easy to port our Arduino library to another microcontroller.
+Most of the work is handled inside the sensor itself, so it's very easy to port our Arduino library to another microcontroller.

 Product Dimensions: 20.5mm x 18.0mm x 3.0mm / 0.8" x 0.7" x 0.1"